Shritej24c/Credit-Default-Pred/README.md

 Historical Credit Card (CC) data consists of 458,913 customers spread across 13 months on 190 variables in categories like Payment, Spend and Balance
 30k – 40k observation each month and % of customers defaulted in each month [23%, 28%]

-Target Variable = 1 if customer default on CC payment
+Target Variable = 1 if the customer default on CC payment
-                = 0 if customer didn’t default
+                = 0 if the customer didn’t default

 **Features**

-All Features divided into 5 categories: Delinquency, Payment, Balance, Risk & Spend
+All Features are divided into 5 categories: Delinquency, Payment, Balance, Risk & Spend

 **Feature Selection**